COVID-19 Pandemic: Important information for patients and visitors of CAMH

 Form 2

-Using a Form 2 can negatively affect the relationship you have with your family member, so consider its use carefully.
+Using a Form 2 can negatively affect the relationship you have with your family member.
+However, the safety of your family member and those around them is the most important consideration.

 The police may also take a person to hospital if they, or someone else, have seen the person behaving dangerously as a result of a mental health concern, or if they have a Form 1 or Form 2.